icodeforlove/vault-config/README.md

 # vault-config

+an insanely simple way to back your apps config by vault

-a [node-config](https://github.com/lorenwest/node-config) inspired config that is backed by hashicorp vault that is backed by [vault-get](https://github.com/icodeforlove/vault-get) data interface
+[node-config](https://github.com/lorenwest/node-config) inspired config that is backed by hashicorp vault that is backed by [vault-get](https://github.com/icodeforlove/vault-get) data interface

 ## install